pan-cynthia/emotion-detection/README.md

 A real time emotion detection application using React for the frontend and Flask + Tensorflow + OpenCV for the backend.
 The model detects human faces and classifies emotions into one of seven categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.

+## Prerequisites

+[Docker](https://www.docker.com/products/docker-desktop) must be installed to build and run the backend and notebooks.

 ## Demo Application

 To install and run the demo locally, follow these steps in your terminal: